About Us

 Reviewing a manuscript is carried out as a process of obtaining from experts in a certain area an assessment of the scientific significance of an article and a conclusion on the possibility of its publication, identification of shortcomings and recommendations to authors and editors to improve quality.

-The editors of the AgroChemistry and Soil Science take measures to ensure high professional and ethical standards
+The editors of the AgroChemistry and Soil Science take measures to ensure high professional and ethical standards based on the Principles of Transparency and Best Practice of Scientific Publishing.

 The editors conduct a comprehensive peer review of manuscripts to eliminate plagiarism and ensure quality publications.